Attu Island: World War II

 The Aleuts were the primary inhabitants of the island prior to World War II.
-But, on June 7, 1942, six months after the Japanese attack on Pearl Harbor, the 301st Independent Infantry Battalion of the Japanese Northern Army landed on the island without opposition, one day after landing on nearby Kiska, which made Attu the second of the only two invasion sites on United States soil during the war.
-Earlier, American authorities had forcibly moved about 880 Aleuts from villages elsewhere in the Aleutian Islands to internment camps in the Alaska Panhandle, where about 75 of them died of various infectious diseases over two years.
+On June 7, 1942, six months after the Japanese attack on Pearl Harbor, the 301st Independent Infantry Battalion of the Japanese Northern Army landed on the island without opposition, one day after landing on nearby Kiska to the east, which made Attu the second of the only two invasion sites on territory belonging to the United States soil during the war.

-However, Attu Village had not yet been evacuated when the Japanese invaded.
-At the time, Attu's population consisted of 45 native Aleuts and two white Americans, Charles Foster Jones (1879–1942), a radio technician, originally from St. Paris, Ohio, and his wife Etta (1879–1965), a schoolteacher, originally from Vineland, New Jersey.
+American authorities had previously evacuated about 880 Aleuts from villages elsewhere in the Aleutian Islands to the Alaska Panhandle, where about 75 of them died of various infectious diseases over two years.
+Attu Village had not yet been evacuated when the Japanese invaded.
+At the time, the population consisted of 45 native Aleuts and two white Americans, Charles Foster Jones (1879–1942), a radio technician, originally from St. Paris, Ohio, and his wife Etta (1879–1965), a schoolteacher, originally from Vineland, New Jersey.
 The village consisted of several houses around Chichagof Harbor.
-The 42 Attu inhabitants who survived the Japanese invasion were taken to a prison camp near Otaru, Hokkaidō.
-Twenty-one of them died while they were imprisoned.
-Mr. Jones, 63, was murdered by the Japanese forces almost immediately after the invasion.
+The 41 Attu inhabitants who survived the Japanese invasion were taken to a prison camp near Otaru, Hokkaidō.
+Twenty-two of them died while they were imprisoned.
+Mr. Jones, 63, was killed by the Japanese forces almost immediately after the invasion.
 Mrs. Jones, 63, was subsequently taken to the Bund Hotel in Yokohama, Japan, which also housed Australian prisoners of war from the 1942 Battle of Rabaul in Papua New Guinea.
 Later, Mrs. Jones and the Australian prisoners were held at the Yokohama Yacht Club from 1942 to 1944, and then at the Totsuka prisoner of war camp until their release in August 1945.
 Mrs. Jones died in December 1965 at age 86 in Bradenton, Florida.

 Before the Attu villagers were returned to the U.S., the American government stated publicly that it was not aware of their status.

 According to Gen. Kiichiro Higuchi, the Commander of the Japanese Northern Army, the invasion of Kiska and Attu was part of a threefold objective: